-As a wedding venue, there are fewer places in the world more exotic than Laos.
+As a destination wedding location, there are fewer places in the world more exotic than Laos.
 Better yet, this tropical wonderland doubles as the perfect honeymoon destination after your wedding!
 From hidden bays and gorgeous beaches to lively, night-lit street vendors selling all kinds of textiles and every type of seafood you can imagine, from mountaintop temples to edgy nightclubs, Laos is a paradise equally perfect for adventurers and luxury seekers alike.

 For many years, the landlocked country had been closed to international tourists, but has since opened up.
 This means much of the land here remains untouched and undeveloped.
 So if your dream wedding is one where you’re surrounded by pristine natural scenery and breathtaking backdrops, Laos is the place to visit.